History of Halifax, Nova Scotia: 19th century prosperity

 In the peace after 1815, the city at first suffered an economic malaise for a few years, aggravated by the move of the Royal Naval yard to Bermuda in 1818.
 However the economy recovered in the next decade led by a very successful local merchant class.
 Powerful local entrepreneurs included steamship pioneer Samuel Cunard and the banker Enos Collins.
 During the 19th century Halifax became the birthplace of two of Canada's largest banks; local financial institutions included the Halifax Banking Company, Union Bank of Halifax, People's Bank of Halifax, Bank of Nova Scotia, and the Merchants' Bank of Halifax, making the city one of the most important financial centres in colonial British North America and later Canada until the beginning of the 20th century.
-This position was somewhat rivalled by neighbouring Saint John, New Brunswick during the city's economic hey-day in the mid-19th century.
-Halifax was incorporated as the City of Halifax in 1842.
+This position was somewhat rivalled by neighboring Saint John, New Brunswick during the city's economic hey-day in the mid-19th century.
+Halifax was incorporated as the City of Halifax in 1841.

 Throughout the nineteenth century, there were numerous businesses that were developed in HRM that became of national and international importance: The Starr Manufacturing Company, the Cunard Line, Alexander Keith's Brewery, Morse's Tea Company, among others.
 A modern water works system was built in 1844 to replace the city's original array of private and public wells.
 The Halifax Water Company, a private firm under contract to the City of Halifax built a gravity-fed main to deliver water to fire hydrants, public fountains and private customers in downtown Halifax from the Chain Lakes and Long Lake system near the city.
 It went into full operation in 1848 and was purchased by the City from the private company in 1861.